Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 One possible solution to this difficulty in scalability is for the academic sector to step in, becoming employers, and giving a more robust infrastructure.
 However, academic investment in community staff can lead to less support of community non-profits themselves.
 Also, academic investment can result in competition, meaning fewer resources and benefits for community-based non-profit staff.
 Community-based staff could even be paid significantly less than academic-based staff for doing the same work.
 Other factors to consider when attempting to scale these interventions are that community health workers currently are underpaid and have to work multiple jobs, even paying for their supplies out of pocket.
 These disparities must be addressed and not forgotten in the excitement of large-scale endeavors.
 Certification and recertification can also be a concern when scaling interventions, since many community health workers have limited time, money, education, and language training for certification while working.
 Some may even be ineligible for certification and formal payment.

-Dr. Molina concluded by expressing that the goal of any intervention, especially one that seeks to be scalable, is to increase inclusion, opportunity, and flexibility, while maintaining compensation and obligations to community health workers.
+Dr. Molina concluded by expressing that the goal of any intervention, especially one that seeks to be scalable, is to increase opportunity and flexibility, while maintaining compensation and obligations to community health workers.
 There is momentum demonstrating the power of community-driven interventions, but socially just implementation requires consideration of the evidence as well as social context.

 Reference